thma/LtuPatternFactory/README.md

 strategyToString = show
 ```

-These *strategies* - or rather functions - can then be used to perform operations on numbers, as shown in the following GHCi (The Glasgow Haskell Compiler REPL) session:
+These *strategies* &ndash; or rather functions &ndash; can then be used to perform operations on numbers, as shown in the following GHCi (The Glasgow Haskell Compiler REPL) session:

 ```haskell
 ghci> strategySquare 15